comses-education/github-starter-course/README.md

 ![add new file](images/github-desktop-add-new-file.png)

 On the command line, this is a 2-phase process.
-First you **add** files to your commit, telling git that you want to keep track of these files, then you **commit** them, formally marking them as part of your commit and adding associating a commit log message with that _changeset_.
+First you **add** files to your commit, telling git that you want to keep track of these files, then you **commit** them, formally marking them as part of your commit and associating a commit log message with that _changeset_.

-After you've committed your changes the middle button in GitHub Desktop will change to `Push origin` and let you **push** your commits to the **remote** GitHub repository.
+After you've committed your changes, the middle button in GitHub Desktop will change to `Push origin` and let you **push** your commits to the **remote** GitHub repository.
 Refresh your remote GitHub repository after you push and you'll see your changes there!

 ![GitHub Desktop push origin](images/github-desktop-push-origin.png)